 Travel guide books suggest you select your cab with care — and they correctly point out that at a taxi rank you do not have to take the first taxi in line.

-Many Amsterdam locals prefer to simply use taxis from Taxi Centrale Amsterdam (TCA) — and we suggest you follow their example.
+Many Amsterdam locals prefer to simply use taxis from Taxi Centrale Amsterdam (TCA) — though more and more people switch to Uber.
+Why pay extra?

 In Amsterdam every taxi must have: